Harper homers, Phils split with Mets after Nola ties K mark - WHIZ News

 The right-hander struck out Conforto, Alonso and Smith in succession to keep New York off the scoreboard, and didn’t stop there.
 James McCann, Kevin Pillar and Luis Guillorme went down in the second, then Walker, McNeil and Lindor in the third — all wearing a patch with Seaver’s retired uniform No. 41 on their sleeves.

-“They knew there was a string of strikeouts going on, and they knew how good he was because they kept talking about it,” Mets manager Luis Rojas said.
+“They knew there was a string of strikeouts going on, and they knew how good he was because they kept talking about it,” Rojas said.

 Seven strikeouts during Nola’s run were swinging.
 He caught Smith, McCann and Walker looking.